DanielJonesEB/engineerbetter.com/_drafts/2017-09-18-perpetual-motion-software-updates.markdown

 <img src="/images/blog/perpetual-motion.jpg" class="image fit" />

-We've recently been working on adding functionality, based on feedback from users in the community and our own teams who've been using Concourse-up in production, with customers.
+We've recently been working on adding functionality to Concourse-Up, based on feedback from users in the community and our own teams who've been using it in production with customers.
 Being able to deploy a Concourse cluster using a single command was great, but not ideal; you still had to run it again to upgrade.
 What if you could just run a single command, and then _never have to think about it again_?
+In pursuit of this goal, we added a self-update feature.

 ## Self-update

 <img src="/images/blog/self-update.png" class="image fit" />

-This feature is a lot of fun.
 When Concourse-up deploys Concourse, it now adds a pipeline to the new Concourse called `concourse-up-self-update`.
 This pipeline continuously monitors our Github repo for new releases and updates Concourse in place whenever a new version of Concourse-up comes out.

 This means that our own [ci.engineerbetter.com](https://ci.engineerbetter.com) not only continuously builds, tests and releases new versions of `concourse-up` whenever it finds a new component or stemcell on [bosh.io](https://bosh.io), but that same CI server then continuously upgrades *itself* using the `concourse-up` releases it has built.

-This approach embodies what we believe about enterprise software updates.
-They aren't a point in time activity - they should be transparent, continuous and utterly *boring*, just like updates to apps on your phone.
+This approach embodies **what we believe about enterprise software updates**.
+They aren't a point in time activity - **they should be transparent, continuous and utterly boring, just like updates to apps on your phone**.

 ## How Self-update Works